It’s time to get personal here about furry.

 In 1996, the United States Congress passed the Telecommunications Act of 1996 – which was signed into law by then-PresidentBill Clinton; among the changes to broadcast regulation incurred by the passage of the law included the relaxing of radio and television ownership limits, and it would also regulate children’s television substantially.
 All broadcast television stations would be required to air three hours of educational and informative (“E/I“) children’s programming on a weekly basis.

-Although it didn’t impact the weekday cartoon programming the money-maker was the weekends for the cartoon industry.
+Although it didn't impact the weekday cartoon programming the money-maker was the weekends for the cartoon industry.
 This law dropped an already anemic industry of cheap cartoon production to its knees.
 And took years for the pieces to be picked up by the cable network world.
-At this time, many people expressed their overall frustration towards the industry to the point where artists were going “Fuck you!” to big industry.
-They started making cartoon animals do violence, have sex, smoke, etc. Obviously you can date comics with furies all the way back to the mid 70’s with the age of Ralph Bakshi.
+At this time, many people expressed their overall frustration towards the industry to the point where artists were going "Fuck you!" to the big industry.
+They started making cartoon animals do violence, have sex, smoke, etc. Obviously, you can date comics with furies all the way back to the mid 70's with the age of Ralph Bakshi.
 But the appealing factor about the fandom was it was slowly turning into punk rock.
-That it wasn’t about the vision of a corporation as much as it is the vision of freedom.
+That it wasn't about the vision of a corporation as much as it is about the vision of freedom.
 The freedom to produce and the freedom to tell a story the way you want it to be told.

 Conventions.